 Any period out of work shouldn’t be dismissed as just a time where you weren’t learning or developing.
 Try to frame your experiences, whatever they are, into a positive learning experience.
 For example, if you took time out to raise your children, consider all the new skills and knowledge you have learnt.
-Or, if you have been made redundant, you could describe the resilience that this help to build.
+Or, if you have been made redundant, you could describe the resilience that this helped to build.

-9. What Do You Like About our Business?
+9. What Do You Like About Our Business?